Moss Point School District

 The Moss Point School District is a public school district based in Moss Point, Mississippi, United States.
 The district serves the communities of Moss Point, most of Escatawpa and all of Helena.

 In early 2015, the district added sexual orientation, gender identity and gender expression to its protected civil rights and equal education opportunity policy and paid an undisclosed sum to settle a lawsuit by a student who was allegedly bullied by teachers and staff for her sexual orientation.

+In 2026, Moss Point School District had a high school graduation rate of 96.2 percent, the highest among the Mississippi Gulf Coast.